eoinkelly/notes/big-data/overview.md

 -   Cons
     -   Data must have structure
     -   Not good for OLTP or OLAP type operations
+-   Is used by AWS Athena

 > Hive is primarily designed to perform extraction and analytics using SQL-like
 > queries, while Spark is an analytical platform offering high-speed performance
-> Both these tools have respective benefits and cons with specific capabilities and features.
-Spark, for instance, is highly memory expensive, thereby increasing the total hardware costs.
-Hive, on the other hand, does not support real-time transaction processing.
+> Both these tools have respective benefits and cons with specific capabilities
+> and features.
+Spark, for instance, is highly memory expensive, thereby
+> increasing the total hardware costs.
+Hive, on the other hand, does not support
+> real-time transaction processing.
+>
 > Both these tools are open-source and the products of Apache.
-However, it is incorrect to consider either of the tools as the replacement of the other.
-The selection of the tool must be as per the specifications and requirements considering the operating systems, database models, languages, and likewise.
+However, it is
+> incorrect to consider either of the tools as the replacement of the other.
+The
+> selection of the tool must be as per the specifications and requirements
+> considering the operating systems, database models, languages, and likewise.

 ## Trino